KaungHtetWin/ny-times/README.md

 - [x] Home
-    - User able to seet list the most popular articles (Most Viewed by Section & Time Period)
+    - User able to seet list the most popular articles (Most Viewed by Section & Time Period) User able to search for articles by a search term/text string.
 - [x] Detail page
     - Show the article